jbreckmckye/jbreckmckye.github.io/source/_posts/Sephiroth-the-Fake.md

 With Tifa's guidance, though, Cloud is able to recover.
 Painfully at first, he acknowledges his failures and opens up to his friends.
 He's humble and accepts the mistakes of his past, without using it as an excuse to shirk responsibility for the present.

 The "Great Sephiroth" can't do that though.
 Sephiroth hides behind his half-alien heritage as an excuse.
-He knows well into the game that he's no Cetra, he would just rather destroy the planet and erase his past than live in a world that humiliates him.
+He knows well into the game that he's no Cetra, he would just rather destroy the planet, and erase his past, than live in a world that humiliates him.

 And ultimately, that's why he loses.